Indian armour: Vedic period

 The concept of a warrior class had already gained ground and the kshatriya claimed to have originated from the arms of Purusha.
 They tried to maintain this distinct identity of their own through their garments and attire.
 The common attire (when they are not situated at the battlefield) for the kshatriya warrior was deer skin.
-Their under-garments were made cloak dyed with madder.
+Their under-garments were made cloak dyed with Indian maddar.
 They also wore hemp thread and a bow string as a mark of distinction.